 Frequently Asked Questions

-What Is a Florida Wind Zone?
+What is a Florida wind zone?

-Florida wind zones are defined by ASCE 7 and the Florida Building Code based on the design wind speed for each location.
+Florida wind zones are geographic areas with specific design wind speeds used for structural engineering calculations.
 Design wind speeds in Florida range from 115 mph in the inland panhandle to 180+ mph in the Florida Keys.
 Most of coastal Southwest Florida (Lee County, Collier County, Charlotte County) has design wind speeds of 160–170 mph.
-Use our WindCheck FL calculator to find the design wind speed for your specific address.

 Florida-Licensed · AR102594 · PE 39202 · Bilingual EN/ES